 OK, this was probably a LOT of information and you're like, get to the point PLEASE!
 Just tell me what to do here, what to eat and what not to eat.
 Fortunately, it's relatively simple and you can easily maintain a healthy colony of gut bacteria and a healthy gut lining by following the steps below.
 I recommend that you incorporate these steps 1 week at a time.
 Within 2 months you'll have 7 new healthy habits and a colony of happy thriving good gut bacteria!

 #1 - Take a high-quality probiotic DAILY.
 Do your homework and make sure you're not taking just any drugstore probiotic.
 Trust me when I say it's worth the spend to purchase a probiotic that will survive the trip all of the way through the intestinal tract, so that you're actually reaping the benefits.
 I recommend a trip to Whole Foods where they have specialized employees in the supplements section who can point you in the direction of a probiotic that's best suited for your needs.
 I personally recommend Love Bug Probiotics.
 I take Here's the Skinny, Yeast is a Beast, and Colds Suck every morning on an empty stomach with room-temperature water as soon as I wake up.
-You can use my code REFORMATION10 for $10 off/month plus your 1st month is always free!
+You can use my code 'REFORMATION10' for 10% off your first order!

 #2 - Eliminate processed foods from the diet.
 Now, technically even bagged spinach is processed, but I mean anything with a list of ingredients that you can't pronounce.
 Processed snack foods are easy-to-identify culprits, but even some so-called healthy foods like breads, cereals, granola bars, and salad dressings are full of sugars and chemicals that bad gut bacteria thrive on.
 And because these bad bugs send signals to your brain, the more you eat processed foods, the more these bugs dominate, and they send signals to your brain to eat more!
 It is NOT your fault that you crave salty cheese chips and M&Ms. Big food corporations take advantage of this science and develop these foods with the intention of getting you addicted to them!
 Learn to read labels.
 If you are purchasing something not grown in nature, make sure the list of ingredients is about 5, a maximum of 10, and make sure they are all recognizable to you.